TritonDataCenter/rfd/rfd/0103/README.md

         Marlin       1.moray.emy-11.joyent.us
         Storage      1.moray.emy-11.joyent.us

-Then, if we go into any postgres shard and run `manatee-adm show`, the "cluster" field will say which moray it is.
-This command will also let us know which Manatee shard is the primary for the given shard.
-In this deployment, for example, it is the instance whose uuid begins 0beca041.
+Then, if we go into any postgres peer and run `manatee-adm show`, the "cluster" field will say which moray it is on.
+This command will also let us know which Manatee is the primary for the given shard.
+In this deployment, for example, it is the instance whose uuid begins `0beca041`.

         $ manatee-adm show
         zookeeper:   10.77.77.113